Do you know how to create a thin provision LUN in SNM2??

 OnX Enterprise Solutions / Momentum Advanced Solutions | 155 Commerce Valley Drive E. | Thornhill, ON L3T 7T2 CANADA

 A volume from a DP pool is automatically "thin".
 When the volume is first presented to a host, it will report 200GB of total capacity even though no actual capacity has been used at that point.
 As the host writes data to the volume, the array automatically allocates additional capacity (up to 200GB) from the pool to hold the new data.
 You don't have to micro-manage the array.

 But maybe I don’t want all my hosts to consume the storage at the same priority.
 Thin provisioning is so that you can decide who gets what from the pool.
 In this case all hosts have the same priority over the storage???

 I am inclined to disagree with your understanding of thin provisioning as "you can decide who gets what from the pool".
 Rather, it is so "you get from the pool exactly what you need and only when you need it".
 It is about improving storage utilization and ease of storage management; there is nothing there about client prioritization.
 If you like your clients to have different levels of access to storage resources, have them use different storage pools.

 Please let us know if this helps clarify what we discussed here and answers your questions.

-[Moved from Software to Storage Management]
+[Moved from The specified item was not found. to Storage Management]

-I agree with Michael Ratner.
+I agree with Michael Ratner .
 We do the same in our environment.
 And we provide different over provisioning percentages for different pools, based on requirement.

 I am only comparing the implementation of this design to the original definition of Thin Provisioning as it is implemented by other storage vendors.
 All other vendors allows the user to set the target LUN size as it is introduced to the host, initial size as it is consumed by the storage, Extend size to which the LUN can grow in increments and finally the amount that can grown beyond the final size.